-- To make the crust, add the sunflower seed kernels to a food processor, and process for about 30 seconds or until finely ground into a flour.
+- To make the crust, add the sunflower seed kernels to a food processor or blender, and process until finely ground into a flour-like consistency.
 Add the salt, cocoa powder, and espresso, and process until combined.
-Add the syrup, and pulse until it all comes together into sticky large clumps and holds together when pressed between your fingers.
+Drizzle in the syrup, and pulse until it comes together into sticky large clumps and holds together when pressed between your fingers.

 - Pour the filling over the crust, and smooth the top.
-Chill in the fridge until completely solid throughout, at least 2 to 4 hours but ideally overnight.
-Garnish with thickly shaves chocolate curls, if desired.
-Store covered in the fridge.
+Chill in the fridge until completely set throughout, at least 2 to 4 hours but ideally overnight.

 - To make the chocolate curls, use a vegetable peeler or paring knife to shave the edges of a chocolate bar, creating long curls.
 Let them drop onto a plate.
 It's easier if your chocolate bar is at room temperature and not cold.
 Refrigerate the curls so they firm up.